x4dr/Fen/endworld/descriptions/physicalskills.md

 ### Survival

-Represents the character’s ability to live off the land, find shelter, hunt, and adapt to hostile environments.
+Represents the character's ability to live off the land, find shelter, hunt, and adapt to hostile environments.

 ### Acrobatics